 Sean Baker launches a rocketship of delirious romance when a private dancer lands the ultimate girlfriend experience with a fun young Russian oligrarch’s heir.
 A palatial gated mansion, banging parties, and spontaneous Vegas getaways, and an ill-advised proposal ensue.
 Rendered in candy-colored cinematography convey the joys of being young, rich, and horny.
 You can see why Ani falls for the lottery ticket fantasy of fucking a scrawny billionaire whose days are otherwise occupied by weed and video games.

 Before domestic bliss can set in, though, there’s an inevitable crash back to reality when news of their union gets back to mother Russia.
 Baker’s sympathies lie among the working stiffs left to tidy-up gargantuan messes for feckless oligarchs.
-The film finds heartbreaking comedy a manic quest to locate and undo the idiocies of a runaway rich kid without any concern for the consequences of his actions.
+The film finds heartbreaking comedy in their manic quest to locate and undo the idiocies of a runaway rich kid without any concern for the consequences of his actions.
 Everyone in the cast is great, but Mikey Madison is a force of nature.

 SEPTEMBER 5